Coronavirus (Covid-19) - Enforcement service update

 What happens next?

-- Notice is served on the relevant parties specifying what action they are required to take to correct the breach and by when.
-A register giving details of all Enforcement Notices served is available for inspection at our offices in Helmsley.
+A register giving details of all Enforcement Notices served is available at the Authority’s offices in Helmsley.

 Rosie Gee, Planning Team Leader (Enforcement)